Michel Breuer

 Michel Breuer (/nl/; born 25 May 1980) is a retired Dutch footballer who, during his career, played in his home country for Excelsior, SC Heerenveen, NEC Nijmegen and Sparta Rotterdam.
-His father, Martin Breuer, played professionally for FC Den Bosch in the 1980s.
+His father, Martin Breuer, played professionally for FC Dordrecht and FC Den Bosch in the 1970s and 80s.

 Club career

 Youth career

 Michel Breuer started to play football at his local football club in Haastrecht, at the age of 11.
 He moved to GCFC Olympia where he stayed for a year before joined the Youth academy of Rotterdam side Excelsior.

 SBV Excelsior

 Breuer played his professional game for Excelsior on 3 May 1999, against FC Dordrecht in a 2-1 loss.
 Following this, Breuer broke into the first team squad week after week.
 He made over 100 league appearances for Excelsior.

-SC Heereveen
+SC Heerenveen

 Breuer had previously worked at a local secondary school in Heerenveen as a security guard.
 In summer 2004 he moved to SC Heerenveen.
 He became captain of the Heerenveen team at the start of the 2008–09 Eredivisie season.
 In July 2012 Breuer left Heerenveen after eight years and 300 matches in all competitions and signed with NEC from Nijmegen.